magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Map Perspective Change](MapPerspectiveChange) - Display an interactive map with a button that changes the view perspective between 2D and 3D.
 * [Multiple surfaces in Fragment](MultipleSurfacesInFragment) - Display a variable list of maps on an Android Fragment.
 * [Multiple surfaces in Fragment Recycler](MultipleSurfacesInFragmentRecycler) - Displaying a variable list of maps on an Android Fragment.
-* [Online Maps](OnlineMaps) - Gather the list of available maps; download first available map.
 * [Overlapped Maps](OverlappedMaps) - Display a second map view over the existing one.
 * [Public Transit Routing on Map](PublicTransitRoutingOnMap) - Calculate the public transport routes between 2 given landmarks; display all results on the map and fly to the main route, if exists.
 * [Route Alarms](RouteAlarms) - Start simulated navigation between 2 given landmarks if a route can be calculated.
 * [Route Instructions](RouteInstructions) - Calculate the routes between 2 given landmarks; display a list with all route instructions, if exists.
 * [Route Navigation](RouteNavigation) - Start navigation from the current position to a given landmark if any route can be calculated.
 * [Route Simulation](RouteSimulation) - Start simulation between 2 given landmarks if any route can be calculated.
-* [Route Simulation Offline](RouteSimulationOffline) - Start simulation between 2 given landmarks if any route can be calculated.
 * [Route Simulation with Instructions](RouteSimulationWithInstructions) - Start simulation between 2 given landmarks.
 Displays turn-by-turn navigation instructions, estimated time of arrival, remaining time and distance.
 * [Route Simulation with Sound](RouteSimulationWithSound) - Start simulation between 2 given landmarks if any route can be calculated; use TTS to play navigation instructions.
 * [Route Terrain Profile](RouteTerrainProfile) - Calculate the routes between 2 given landmarks; display some of the route terrain profile details available for a route.